Light-HD/jetsonmitrccar/RUNNING_SIXWD.md

 **TODO: local cost map parameters (from move base)** **TODO: how to send path arrays (overwriting the global planner)** **TODO: odometry: Localization does fusion (how to change the weights of odometries?) and how to select the sensors/types/values from the launch file **

+THe odometry agent related interfaces explained in thr readme inside the package.